aalto-speech/moodle-mod_digitala/docs/manuals/user_roles.md

   ![Submit answer](./../UI_views/student_submit.png)
 </details>

 If the student chooses to submit, the Digitala will redirect to the report page and show a loading symbol and text during the automated assessment.
-The evaluation can take from seconds to minutes depending on the recording length and other variables.
+The evaluation can take from seconds to minutes depending on the recording duration and other variables.
 On the page student can check if the evaluation is done, but if moving to other pages and returning when the evaluation is done, it will show automatically.

 <details>
   <summary>Figure: Evaluation in progress</summary>